 Food / Diet

 Dogs need a well-balanced and healthy diet to thrive.
 That’s a fact.
 Usually, premium dry food made from natural and high-grade ingredients meets all of the needs of your canine friend.
 That’s why the Mal-Shi does best on a diet of high-quality kibble.
 Choose a brand that offers a formula that suits your dog’s unique needs and make sure that the ingredients used in the kibble are up to standards.
 Usually, a small breed formula is the optimal choice, as it has the right nutritional value for a dog of Mal-Shi’s size and activity level.
 Additionally, their kibble should be appropriate for their age- seniors, puppies, and adults have different needs.
 It’s usually a wise idea to consult a vet about this decision.
 While it’s possible to guess what your dog will need based on kibble brand standards and ingredients, every pooch is different.
 Some won’t necessarily match basic kibble age and size standards.
-So, to be safe it’s always wise to consult your vet to find the best food match for your pup.
-That’s why you have a vet, after all.
+Of course, if you are ever in doubt as to what is the best diet for your pet, do not hesitate to get in touch with your veterinarian.
+They always know what is the ideal food for your pet, especially after a thorough exam.

 Serving size depends on the brand, but the average amount would be 1/4 to 1/2 cup of kibble a day, divided into two meals.
 Don’t overfeed your dog, as this breed is prone to obesity.
 They gain weight easily and can develop certain health problems if things get out of hand.
 So, be careful.
 Experiment with serving sizes and check your dog’s weight while you’re settling into a feeding routine.
 Eventually, you’ll find the perfect amount that will keep your fur baby happy and healthy.